is The Empire

 - It's also called "The Syndicate" in the Whateley Universe.
 In this world of mutants with superpowers, The Syndicate is run by shadowy supervillains, and staffed with armies of minions and Mooks.

-- Les Habits Noirs (The Black Coats) from the various novels by Paul Féval.
-The novels were written from 1863 to 1875, making this example Older Than Radio.
+- Older Than Radio: Les Habits Noirs (The Black Coats) novels by Paul Féval, written from 1863 to 1875.

 - The House of the Jhereg.